danivilardell/crypto-notes/content/zklearning/3-ball-sorting-problem-zkp.md

 ---
 title: "Ball sorting game with ZKP"
-desc: "A ZKP protocol to prove knowledge of the ball sorting puzzle solution in t steps.
-It has been proven to be an NP-complete problem, and therefore the straightforward protocol based on NP reduction and later using 3-coloring ZKP proof would work.
-Here we provide a protocol that can be executed with playing cards."
+desc: "A ZKP physical protocol to prove knowledge of the solution to a ball sorting puzzle in t steps using playing cards."
 order: 3
 cat: 'zklearning'
 ---